The James Outpatient Care

 Proton Therapy Center

-The proton therapy facility, in partnership with Nationwide Children’s Hospital, will be the first of its kind in central Ohio.
+The proton therapy facility, in partnership with Nationwide Children’s Hospital, is the first of its kind in central Ohio.
 Proton therapy is an advanced type of radiation treatment that uses protons (positively charged particles) instead of x-rays to kill cancer cells.
 A machine delivers a high-energy proton beam painlessly through the skin from outside the body.

 - BOT Professional Services ApprovalNovember 2018Design/BiddingDecember 2018 – July 20202019